THE HEBREW ALPHABET

 This was electric: this idea that language could be turned around.
 That it could make you look at things differently.
 Your inky hand.
 The page.
 Your way of being in the world.

+A few basics about the Hebrew alphabet in case it’s been a while since your Bar or Bat Mitzvah.
 The Hebrew alphabet has twenty-two letters.
 None of them represents vowel sounds, at least not by themselves.
 The vowels are represented by little lines and dots and other symbols added to the letters.

 There are no capital letters in Hebrew.
 There are a few letters that have special forms at the end of words.
 In these artworks, I didn’t represent these final forms or the vowels.